bcoggins78/article-scrape/README.md

 Once scraped, each article has three buttons available.

-* "Open Article" - Opens the site article in a new tab.
+* "Open" - Opens the site article in a new tab.
-* "Save Article" - Saves the article and prevents it from being deleted when the "Clear Articles" button is used.
+* "Save" - Saves the article and prevents it from being deleted when the "Clear Articles" button is used.
-* "Delete Article" - Deletes the article from the database and removes it from the page.
+* "Delete" - Deletes the article from the database and removes it from the page.

 When viewing the saved articles, there are different options available.
 In the place of the "Save Article" button, there is an "Add Comment" button.
 Currently the comments have not been emplemented so this is just a placeholder.
 This functionality will be added at a later time.
 Once a comment has been entered into the text field, the comment will appear at the bottom of the card.